New Zealand DL class locomotive: Background

-When Toll assumed responsibility for the rail operation, the New Zealand Railways Corporation again took over the maintenance of the railway network under the trading name Ontrack.
-After several years of negotiations, the two parties could not come to an agreement on the amount that Toll should pay for access to the rail network (track access fees), and Toll did not purchase any new locomotives while this issue remained unsolved.
-In July 2008, the fifth Labour Government purchased Toll Rail from Toll, renamed it KiwiRail, and merged it with Ontrack, creating one company that controls both operations and rail infrastructure.
+When Toll assumed responsibility for the rail operation in 2003, the New Zealand Railways Corporation again took over the maintenance of the railway network under the trading name ONTRACK.
+After several years of negotiations, the two parties could not come to an agreement on the amount that Toll should pay for access to the rail network (track access fees), and Toll did not purchase any new locomotives while this issue remained unresolved.
+In July 2008, the fifth Labour Government announced the purchase of Toll Rail from Toll, renaming it KiwiRail, and merged it with ONTRACK, creating one company that controlled both rail operations and rail infrastructure.
 Soon after the new company was officially launched, the State-Owned Enterprises Minister Trevor Mallard announced that the government was investigating the possibility of assembling new locomotives at Hutt Workshops, then operated by United Group Rail, from imported parts and based on the Arakaha concept.

 The need for new locomotives by now was pressing, and the Arakaha proposal was dropped as not being able to produce the required locomotives quickly enough.
 The newly formed KiwiRail board turned its attention to buying new locomotives from established manufacturers, picking up the DK class concept but with components in common with the DX class where practicable and retaining a double-cab.
-Dalian Locomotive and Rolling Stock (CNR Group) emerged as the preferred supplier, with the new locomotive based on the manufacturer's CKD9 model.
+Following a public tender process, Dalian Locomotive and Rolling Stock (CNR Group) was awarded the $75 million contract for new locomotives, with the new locomotive based on the manufacturer's CKD9 model.
 Following the election of the fifth National government in November 2008, the investment programme initiated by the previous government was suspended pending a review.
 In March 2009, the government announced that it had authorised KiwiRail to invest $115m in new rolling stock: $75m for 20 locomotives, and $40m for new carriages for Tranz Scenic.
 While still known as the DK class during the planning stages and upon the order being placed, the DL class name was later chosen to reflect the town where they were built - Dalian in northeast China.